NotSoOld/OpenGPSS/Manual.md

 If xact reaches some executive line, it tries to execute it (except single curly braces and *inject* block - it executes automatically) using its own parameters if needed.

 Nearly every parameter - queue/facility name, *wait*/*travel*/*if* parameters - can be not just words, but complex expressions.
 They will be parsed to a string/number before block execution.
-(Except parameters in definitions and *inject* block, because these are parsed before any execution of blocks starts.)
+(Except parameters in definitions and *inject* block, because these are parsed before any execution of blocks starts.
+But initial values for variables and array/matrix size can be expressions.)

 Model while simulating has two very important lists: *future events chain*, FEC, and *current events chain*, CEC.
 Time in model is measured in beats (so, it's discrete).
 Every beat FEC is watched if there are xacts that need to move in the current beat.
 If they do, they are moved from FEC to CEC.
 Then, every xact in CEC is moving through executive blocks until it will be a) rejected from the model b) blocked c) moved to a user chain d) executing *wait* block.